-WorldFirst, a market leader in the international payments space, offers a multi-currency “World Account” that allows businesses to hold, send and receive funds in 10 major currencies: GBP, EUR, USD, AUD, CAD, JPY, SGD, NZD, CNH and HKD.
+WorldFirst, a market leader in the international payments space, offers a multi-currency “World Account” that allows businesses to hold, send and receive funds in 10 major currencies: GBP, EUR, AUD, CAD, JPY, SGD, NZD, CNH and HKD.
 With a World Account, businesses can invoice customers in their local currencies and avoid unnecessary, back-and-forth FX charges, thereby “doing business like a local.”

 When funding a World Account or repatriating funds from one, you’ll get WorldFirst’s highly competitive exchange rates—not the industry’s best but certainly rates that trounce those offered by banks or traditional money changers.

-The World Account is designed for businesses with international exposure to GBP, EUR, USD, AUD, CAD, JPY, SGD, NZD, CNH (offshore yuan) and HKD but which do not have accounts for one or all of those currencies.
+The World Account is designed for businesses with international exposure to GBP, EUR, AUD, CAD, JPY, SGD, NZD, CNH (offshore yuan) and HKD but which do not have accounts for one or all of those currencies.
 The World Account will prove especially helpful for e-commerce companies, such as those selling on Amazon or Shopify platforms, and general import/export businesses.